 We continually advocate that boring investing is brilliant.
 The millions of working Australians in default super funds would benefit greatly if all their super money went into a low-cost index fund.

 Keep the Fat Cat Funds away from your super

 Too many Australians are unaware of the devastating impact high fees have on their long term retirement savings.
-Our analysis shows that there is approximately $7 billion sitting in the largest 40 Fat Cat Funds, costing Australians $150 million in fees every year!
+In 2019, our analysis showed that there is approximately $7 billion sitting in the largest 40 Fat Cat Funds, costing Australians $150 million in fees every year!

-The Royal Commission into Banking Conduct and the Productivity Commission has surfaced some of the reasons people end up in poor performing funds.
+The 2018 Royal Commission into Banking Conduct and the Productivity Commission surfaced some of the reasons people end up in poor performing funds.

 When financial advisers, trustees, executive teams, fund managers and consultants have financial incentives that are not aligned with the people they represent – the fund members pay the price when they retire.

 Australia’s superannuation system is something we should be proud of, yet in its current state many Australians retire without the means to support themselves.